javier901/arrow-function/README.md

 const doubles = nums.map(x => x * 2); //=> [1,4,9]
 ```

-If all this math stuff seems a bit too, textbook-y, realize that a similar
+If all this math stuff seems a bit too textbook-y, be reassured that we can
-pattern could be done with DOM elements:
+iterate through anything, not just numbers.
+We can do something similar with DOM
+elements:

 ```js
 finishedItems = overdueTodoItems.map( item => item.className = "complete" );